jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### find and locate commands

   The ```find``` command is used to search for files in a directory hierarchy.
 This command has additional parameters that can be used to find files based on time or size criteria.
 This is useful searching for files based on when it was created or for finding large files that might be cluttering up the system.
-The ```find``` command can also recieve shell-metacharacters as part of the search pattern.
+The ```find``` command can also receive shell meta-characters as part of the search pattern.
 All numeric values can be denoted in this fashion:

  Character          Value
 -----------  -----------------------